 In the realm of civilian healthcare, dominated as it is by for-profit insurers and hospital networks, the Institute’s work has not had quite the same impact.
 Most insurance plans still do not cover holistic and functional medicine.
 Those hospitals that have embraced “integrative” medicine tend to silo it in distinct clinics rather than truly integrating its principles into routine patient care.

-As Weeks notes in his interview with Jonas, the often perverse and frequently conflicting incentives that characterize insurance-based medicine are generally not conducive to holistic care.
+As Weeks notes in his interview with Jonas, the often perverse and conflicting incentives that characterize insurance-based medicine are not conducive to holistic care.

-Dr. Jonas and the Samueli family are certainly not the only ones to find that out of late.
+Dr. Jonas and the Samueli family are certainly not the only ones to find that out.

 The Ending of an Era

-The sunsetting of the Samueli Institute is the latest in a sequence of endings at high-profile philanthropies and clinics committed to the vision of integrative medicine.
+The sunsetting of the Samueli Institute is the latest in a sequence of high-profile endings in the world of integrative medicine.

 - In June 2015, the much-celebrated Bravewell Collaborative ceased its operations after more than a decade of funding large-scale projects aimed at mainstreaming holistic alternatives in centers across the nation.